AaronZhenger/MoSimBuilder/Documentation/GettingStarted.md

    * The Game management houses ui and other static elements
    * DsColliders houses the non field side colliders for the driver stations
    * AimFinder is a blank object that can be used to find the cordinates of an aiming point.
+* The Scene/Game View is where you actually work
+* The Play, Pause and Step buttons located above the Scene view are what spawns robots and initializes gameplay
 * This brings us to the final thing, the Inspector window.
-When you select an object this window on the right side of the screen will populate with the "componenets" on the object.
+When you select an object using either scene view or the Hierarchy this window on the right side of the screen will populate with the "componenets" on the object.
    * When you select the GameHandler object in the Heirarchy using a left click the inspector menu will populate as it is below
 ![f35c028a-07b7-4fee-ae88-200d59513959](https://github.com/user-attachments/assets/8b3ea1da-bfae-4a9b-ab5e-cb95bacafb5d)
    * This is where the bulk of the changes will occur.